 It is a top priority to ensure that all people in Pennsylvania who are experiencing symptoms of COVID-19 or who have been exposed to someone with COVID-19 have access to diagnostic testing.
 To ensure a healthy Pennsylvania for all, especially during these unprecedented times, the Wolf Administration will only partner with organizations and entities throughout our response to COVID-19 that have an established commitment to non-discriminatory practices.
-In addition to continuing robust testing at the Department of Health's State Laboratory, the commonwealth plans to make testing widely available by partnering closely with existing community resources, such as retail pharmacies, Pennsylvania's Community Health Centers or Federally Qualified Health Centers (FQHCs), to ensure that testing is widely available.
+In addition to continuing robust testing at the Department of Health's State Laboratory, the commonwealth has partnered and collaborated with existing community resources, such as retail pharmacies, Pennsylvania's Community Health Centers or Federally Qualified Health Centers (FQHCs), to ensure that testing is widely available.

 The number of cases in communities will continue to be closely monitored to ensure that testing sites are situated appropriately in areas with the greatest need.
 For example, if there is a substantial outbreak in a long-term care facility, testing resources will be targeted to that facility as needed.
-The department will also continue to utilize community-based testing sites, similar to the site in Luzerne county, to provide consolidated larger scale testing.
-The department will listen to community partners, county/municipal health departments and local health care leaders to inform a localized strategy.
+The department will listen to community partners, county/municipal health departments and local health care leaders to guide a localized strategy.

 In Pennsylvania, all major health insurance providers, including Medical Assistance contractors, cover medically appropriate laboratory testing for COVID-19.
-Additionally, the Centers for Disease Control and Prevention and the Pennsylvania Department of Health continue to perform testing free of charge.
+Additionally, the Pennsylvania Department of Health continues to perform testing free of charge.

 Increasing Testing Availability

 An increase in laboratory equipment, test kits and specimen collection sites is critical to enhancing testing capacity across the state.
-The Department of Health is closely collaborating with the Department of Community and Economic Development, other state agencies and federal partners to seek additional testing resources.
-A group of interdisciplinary professionals from various state agencies have been brought together to specifically focus on ensuring an accessible, available, and adaptable testing throughout Pennsylvania.
+In 2020, the Department of Health closely collaborated with the Department of Community and Economic Development, other state agencies and federal partners to seek additional testing resources.
+A group of interdisciplinary professionals from various state agencies were brought together to specifically focus on ensuring an accessible, available, and adaptable testing throughout Pennsylvania.

-Using the Department of Health's incident command structure, the Department of Health will have the responsibility of determining who should be tested and what tests are needed; the Department of Community and Economic Development will proactively seek out FDA-approved testing resources while working closely with Pennsylvania-based private sector partners to develop new testing technology; and the Pennsylvania Emergency Management Agency will assist with getting tests into the hands of communities.
-This team will also identify necessary funding to meet the needs of this accessible, available and adaptable testing strategy.
-As more testing sites become available, they will be listed on the Department of Health's Coronavirus Symptoms & Testing
+Using the Department of Health's incident command structure, the Department of Health had the responsibility of determining who should be tested and what tests are needed; the Department of Community and Economic Development was working proactively to seek out FDA-approved testing resources while working closely with Pennsylvania-based private sector partners to develop new testing technology; and the Pennsylvania Emergency Management Agency assisted with getting tests into the hands of communities.
+This team also identified necessary funding to meet the needs of this accessible, available and adaptable testing strategy.
+As more testing sites become available, they will be added to the Commonwealth's

 Ensuring the Plan is Adaptable

-The department recognizes that the COVID-19 pandemic will continue to evolve rapidly as the tools, research and data are improved to protect public health.
-The Wolf Administration is deeply committed to a data-driven, community-based approach to addressing COVID-19.
+The Department recognizes that the COVID-19 pandemic will continue to evolve rapidly as the tools, research and data are improved to protect public health.
+The Administration is deeply committed to a data-driven, community-based approach to addressing COVID-19.
 This means we must remain flexible in our strategy.
 As more information becomes available, we will continue to refine our approach based on scientific evidence and input from communities in Pennsylvania.
-The interagency group mentioned above will coordinate and quickly adapt to changes in the testing environment.
-This group will focus on sourcing and procurement of supplies; deploying testing supplies and other resources; and providing guidance and input regarding the efficacy of testing methods.
-Further, the commonwealth will continue to review where the greatest need for testing is and leverage mobile testing capabilities when possible to ensure flexibility in the testing response.
+The Commonwealth has and will continue to quickly adapt to changes in the testing environment.
+Further, the Commonwealth will continue to review where the greatest need for testing is and leverage mobile testing capabilities when possible to ensure flexibility in the testing response.

 What Progress has Been Made Related to Diagnostic Testing?